-All students enrolled in the VNP must have individual access to the textbooks.
-Lab packs must be purchased for Basic and Advanced Skills in order to participate in these courses.
+All students enrolled in the VNP must have individual access to the required textbooks and electronic resources.
+Lab packs must be purchased from the campus bookstore for Basic and Advanced Skills in order to participate in these courses.
 Failure to purchase lab packs may prevent the student from participating in the skills course with absences recorded for time missed.
 Students are required to have a smart phone with a data plan and GPS capability for clinical hours.
 Students are required to have earbuds for HESI testing.